-/Electroplating of lithium – regulating nucleation and early growth through seed layers
+/Electroplating Lithium – regulating nucleation and early growth through seed layers

-Electroplating of lithium – regulating nucleation and early growth through seed layers
+Electroplating Lithium – regulating nucleation and early growth through seed layers

-At imec, we are working on different strategies to electroplate smooth Li thin films by introducing suitable seed layers.
+At imec, we are working on different strategies to electroplate smooth Li thin films (0 by introducing various seed layers.
 This is supplemented by expertise from our thin film platform, enabling us to deposit nanometre thick seed layers of inorganic/organic materials.
 In this project you will study various seed layers for Li plating focusing on nucleation and early-stage growth.
-You will work on design principles for seed layers, fabricate them through various routes including PVD, chemical and electrochemical processing etc. and evaluate their effect on Li plating/stripping.
-You will be working in a team together with other PhD students, researchers, and engineers, while collaborating with several universities, research institutes, and companies.
-Your efforts will form the basis of the successful fabrication of Li – metal batteries which relies on homogeneous and dendrite free Li plating/stripping.
+You will work on design principles for seed layers, their fabrication through various routes including PVD, chemical and electrochemical processing etc. and their effect on Li plating/stripping.
+You will be working in a team together with other PhD students, researchers, and engineers, while collaborating with several different universities, research institutes, and companies.
+Your efforts will form the basis of successful fabrication of Li – metal batteries which relies on homogeneous and dendrite free Li plating/stripping.

 Supervisor: Philippe Vereecken